LorenaRaichle/AdvDB-FlavorNet/README.md

 Frontend to use the whole Multi Database System and look through recipes.
 Frontend: http://localhost:5173

+## Frontend Instructions
+1. Create a user account and set preferences (using email, password)
+2. Login with your new credentials
+3. "Landing Page of Recipes" : get inspired while the system already considers your settings (allergies, diet, dislikes)
+4. Query and search for specific ideas

 To stop:
 ```bash
 docker compose down